-How to Get a Mortgage After a Foreclosure
+How to Get a Mortgage After Foreclosure

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-How long you have to wait to buy a home after foreclosure
+How to get a mortgage after foreclosure

-|Conventional mortgage||7 years|
+|Conventional loan||3 to 7 years|

 |FHA loan||3 years|